RogierdeRuijter/Portfolio/src/posts/i-found-a-usecase-for-a-webcomponent.md

 independent of the content._

 Let’s go into more detail about what I mean by this.
 With _functionality_, I refer to behavior on the website.
-For example, showing and hiding a popover or adding a fade-in animation on an image when it appears on the screen.
-By _content_, I refer to a section of HTML and CSS that displays, for example, a button or a form for a newsletter.
+For example, showing and hiding a popover or a fade-in animation on an image when it appears on the screen.
+By _content_, I refer to a piece of HTML and CSS that displays, for example, a button or a form for a newsletter.

 Because working with the Popover API and its fallback requires a combination of HTML, CSS, and JavaScript, it is a perfect candidate for a custom element with a